 The wood was a bit wet when we brought it home, so we scraped off the dirt and moss with a putty knife and laid it out in our garage to dry.
 Once again, our neighbours walked by with looks like, “What are they up to now?”
 Happens regularly!

 After a few hours, my husband got to work pulling out rusty nails and trimming off the damaged board ends with our new Ryobi circular saw.

-In the meantime, I removed the existing tabletop with our handy new Ryobi cordless drill.
-Easy peasy!
+In the meantime, I removed the existing tabletop with our handy new Ryobi cordless drill, which was super easy.

 I made sure the base was clean and lightly sanded, then primed and painted it using Benjamin Moore’s Fresh Start and White Dove (OC-17) in an eggshell finish.

 After laying the reclaimed wood on the base, we realized the table was going to be too tall.
 So, we ripped each board in half using the table saw.
 Definitely something we didn’t plan on doing, but it was worth the hassle in the end.

 To clean up the boards, we went over each one with a wire brush and palm sander, and marked how they’d all fit together with masking tape.
 We used a tape measure to ensure each one was long enough without there being too much of a crack or huge splinter along the way, and adjusted as necessary.

 To attach the boards to the table base, we flipped each one over lengthwise, set the base on top and carefully measured until it was sitting as even and square as possible on the top.
 My husband screwed through the existing base holes while I held the top boards together with a bit of pressure.

 For reinforcement, we added cross braces along the back (5 in total) and a couple angle brackets to each end to keep the board ends secure.
 There probably won’t be any table dancing going on, but it’s better to be safe than sorry!